hlowman/TidyTuesday/README.md

 - The *resources* folder contains additional materials to support lessons and guides compiled by instructors.

 Session recordings may be accessed by clicking on the weeks' hyperlinks below or by visiting [SCCWRP's Vimeo page](https://vimeo.com/sccwrp).

+If you would like to be added to the mailing list for this group, please contact me at heilil *at* sccwrp.org with your request.

 *Syllabus*